Greetings Fellow Vault Hunters!

 Base Attack Command Damage = 45 x (1.105)^level

-Gamma Burst scales off the base damage Countess does, meaning it doesn’t take her elemental strength into its calculation.
+Bonus elements scale off the base damage Countess does, meaning it doesn’t take her elemental strength into its calculation.
 This works in her favor against all health types.
 Against flesh when she is dealing 50% damage, Gamma will be dealing full damage.
 On shields, which also resist corrosion by 50%, Gamma will get a damage boost.
 Against armor, when Gamma is dealing 50% less damage, she will be dealing full melee damage.

 Countess is the only pet with an attack command that scales off both melee and splash damage bonuses.
+Her attack command scales off AOE and splash damage radius increases.

 Countess’ attack command is a teleport.
 This means that she can make exceptional use out of Go for the Eyes since can instantly travel to whichever enemy she is attacking